Many older men say they experienced swimming naked at the YMCA. Could you write about that?

 From its founding the YMCA encouraged intimate friendships between young Christian men.
 It intentionally fostered intimate relationships between the mostly bachelor secretaries (directors) and young men.
 The object was to “take the young stranger by the hand” and provide the bonds of Christian fellowship.
 This intimacy included a great deal of attention given to the male body.
 The physical culture movement encouraged men and boys to study the bodies of other men for models of musculature and physical development.
 The YMCA’s magazine, Association Men, began a regular column answering “Muscle Questions,” accompanied by drawings of classical nude statues and photos of men flexing their muscles.

 The spiritual values associated with the development of a well-proportioned male physique were not essentially different from the values of the homosexual emancipation movement in pre-Nazi Germany, even though officially the YMCA was a homophobic organization.
-See Harry Oosterhuis and Hubert Kennedy.
-Editors.
-Homosexuality and Male Bonding in Pre-Nazi Germany: The Youth Movement, the Gay Movement, and Mae Bonding before Hitler’s Rise.
+See Harry Oosterhuis, Editor, Homosexuality and Male Bonding in Pre-Nazi Germany: The Youth Movement, the Gay Movement, and Male Bonding before Hitler’s Rise.
 Original Transcripts from Der Eigene, the First Gay Journal in the World.
 Binghampton, NY: Harrington Park, 1991.

 Young men signing up for the use of physical facilities were given a nude inspection by physical directors to evaluate their physical needs and prescribe workouts.
 These private conferences also served as opportunities to discuss and answer intimate questions about sexual practices such as masturbation, use of pornography, visiting prostitutes, and homosexuality.
 See John Donald Gustav-Wrathall, Take the Young Stranger by the Hand: Same-Sex Relations and the YMCA (Chicago: University of Chicago Press, 1998).